trampgeek/moodle-qtype_coderunner/changehistory.md

 * Bug fix: All-or-nothing checkbox was not labelled when using Clean theme
 * Bug fix: All-or-nothing grading was not working with per-test-case template graders - students were getting partial marks.
+* Generate a validate-on-save error message when using a combinator template grader that has a test-results table.
 * Change **Runtime Error** message to just **Error** since it's not always clear what is runtime versus compile time.
 * Change DB type of templateparams to text (was char(255)) to allow for